 Because the basic texts of AA were developed within a particular cultural context, however, and borrow much of their language and imagery from that context, it is sometimes difficult for people to discover the universality of AA's message.
 In forming our group, we aim to help everyone to discover the hope that the fellowship offers to alcoholics and to participate in an effective program of recovery.

 While the message of AA's 12 Steps finds echos in many different wisdom traditions, the 12 Traditions of the organization are more radical, distinguishing Alcoholics Anonymous from most other institutions.
 In fact, there is no operation I know of that reaches as far as AA does, or affects as many people, yet still operates on a very modest budget, without any central governance, and with the explicit rejection of certain principles that pervade the rest of our society - marketing, professionalism, and centralized organization in particular.
-It is with the authority of the 12 Traditions of Alcoholics Anonymous that we are working to form the group, "Happy, Joyous, and Free-thinking", and we invite anyone who desires to stop drinking to help us in our effort and attend our meetings.
+It is with the authority of the 12 Traditions of Alcoholics Anonymous that we form our group, "Happy, Joyous, and Free-thinking", and invite anyone who desires to stop drinking to attend our meetings.